lookit/lookit-jspsych/packages/record/README.md

 ### Parameters

+Parameter names are shown below, along with their type and default value.
+If the default value is _undefined_, then a value is required for that parameter.

+#### Required

+**`PIName` [String | _undefined_]**

+Name of PI running this study.

+**`institution` [String | _undefined_]**

+Name of institution running this study (if ambiguous, list institution whose IRB approved the study).

+**`PIContact` [String | _undefined_]**

+Contact information for PI or lab in case of participant questions or concerns.
+This will directly follow the phrase “please contact”, so format accordingly: e.g., “the XYZ lab at xyz@science.edu” or “Mary Smith at 123 456 7890”.

+**`payment` [String | _undefined_]**

+Statement about payment/compensation for participation, including a statement that there are no additional benefits anticipated to the participant.
+E.g., “After you finish the study, we will email you a $5 BabyStore gift card within approximately three days.
+To be eligible for the gift card your child must be in the age range for this study, you need to submit a valid consent statement, and we need to see that there is a child with you.
+But we will send a gift card even if you do not finish the whole study or we are not able to use your child’s data!
+There are no other direct benefits to you or your child from participating, but we hope you will enjoy the experience.”

+This section is by default titled “Are there any benefits to your family?”; it should only include information about benefits and compensation.
+If your IRB prefers to combine risk/benefit information, you can change this to something like “What are the risks and benefits if you participate?” and include both here, then omit the risk_statement.

+**`procedures` [String | _undefined_]**

+Brief description of study procedures.
+For consent templates 001 and 002, this should include any risks or a statement that there are no anticipated risks.
+(For consent template 003, that is included in payment).
+We add a statement about the duration (from your study definition) to the start (e.g., “This study takes about 10 minutes to complete”), so you don’t need to include that.
+It can be in third person or addressed to the parent.
+E.g., “Your child will be shown pictures of lots of different cats, along with noises that cats make like meowing and purring.
+We are interested in which pictures and sounds make your child smile.
+We will ask you (the parent) to turn around to avoid influencing your child’s responses.
+There are no anticipated risks associated with participating.”

+**`purpose` [String | _undefined_]**

+Brief description of purpose of study - 1-2 sentences that describe what you are trying to find out.
+Language should be as straightforward and accessible as possible!
+E.g., “Why do babies love cats?
+This study will help us find out whether babies love cats because of their soft fur or their twitchy tails.”

-#### Standard fields
+#### Optional

 **`locale` [String | "en-us"]**

-Set this parameter to the languages 2 letter code.
+Optional parameter to set a two-letter language code for translation.
 In some cases, a regional code will have to be provided as well.
 For example, we currently support english only from the US region.
 Therefore, to get the US english translation you would put "en-US" for the locale.
 We support the following language codes:

 | Language       | Region | Code  |
 | -------------- | ------ | ----- |